Andrew-S-Rosen/periodic_trends/README.md

         Bokeh figure object.
 ```

-A couple of examples using various optional keyword arguments are included below:
+A couple of examples using various optional keyword arguments are as follows:
 ```python
 from ptable_trends import ptable_plotter
 ptable_plotter("ionization_energies.csv", log_scale = True)